impankratov/qmk_firmware/keyboards/dztech/dz60rgb_ansi/keymaps/impankratov/readme.md

 ## Creating the impankratov dz60rgb firmware file

-1. While in the `qmk_firmware` directory, issue the following command
+1. While in the `qmk_firmware` directory, issue the following commands

     ```
     make git-submodule
+    ./util/qmk_install.sh
     ```

     This will download the chibi-os submoduled needed to create firmware for ARM based boards such as the dz60rgb.